-On GPTC campus is scheduled from 11:00am-12:00pm
+On GPTC campus is scheduled from 11 am-NOON

-Clinical education settings is determined by patient workload, but is usually scheduled between 11:00am-1:00pm.
+Clinical education settings are determined by patient workload but is usually scheduled between 11 am-1 pm.

-The travel vehicle and cost of transportation to geographically dispersed clinical education settings is the sole financial responsibility of students.
-Clinical Times and rotations are subject to change
+- The travel vehicle and cost of transportation to geographically dispersed clinical education settings are the sole financial responsibility of students. - Clinical Times and rotations are subject to change